 |NEWS & PRESS RELEASES|

-On Wednesday, September 23rd at 2pm, we'll celebrate the Autumnal Equinox at Eagle's Rest Park on Mt.
+On Monday, June 20, 2016 at 2pm, we’ll celebrate the Summer Solstice at Eagle’s Rest Park on Mt.
 Oglethorpe.
-Come each and everyone to add your ...
+We’re hoping the public will bring soup ...

 To make changes, add a photo/logo or enhance your listing with a link to website, more pictures,